 Theft prevention is an important component to truck beds in general since they lack the inherent security of enclosed cargo spaces like trunks.
 A tool box with a high-quality, smooth-running lock makes it more difficult to open the lid to deter casual thieves from stealing the inside contents.

 Lid and Gas Lift

-- Material.
+- Materials.
 Truck tool boxes tend to mimic the design and construction of their garage counterparts.
-Like regular toolboxes, common materials for truck boxes include aluminum, steel, and plastic.
+Like regular tool boxes, common materials for truck boxes include aluminum, steel, and plastic.
 The right material depends on your preferences for security and portability.
 Plastic and aluminum are lightweight materials, but steel is the best for theft and weather resistance.

 Best Truck Toolboxes Reviews & Recommendations 2021